Frequently Asked Questions

 I own a manufactured home.
 Am I eligible?

-You may be eligible if you own both the manufactured home and the land that it sits upon.
+You may be eligible if both the manufactured home and the land that it sits upon are mortgaged together as real property.
 If you own the manufactured home, but not the land, you are NOT eligible.

 What happens if I find a job after I am approved for unemployment mortgage payment assistance?

-If you find employment after you are approved for assistance or during the time you are receiving assistance, you may be eligible for a maximum of 12 months assistance if you have not exceeded the maximum assistance allowed.
+If you find employment after you are approved for assistance or during the time you are receiving assistance, your assistance will continue until you have reached your approved 12 months, not to exceed $30,000.

 How can I find out the balance of my mortgage loan?